 3 tbsp. chole masala ( You can make your own.
 I bought some from Amritsar, and it is really wonderful)

 3 tsp. coriander powder

 Salt to taste

-Chopped onion, coriander and lemon slices
+Slivers of ginger, chopped onion, coriander and lemon slices

 To make the gravy, take oil in a kadhai/wok.
 Heat it.
 Now add chopped onions and fry for a bit till they turn golden.
 Add ginger paste and fry for a couple of minutes more.
 Now tip in the tomatoes and green chillies and cook till everything is squishy.

 I prefer smooth gravy so I blend this masala.
 Add this curry paste to the cooked chhole with the dark liquor.
 Add in all the dry masala powders.
 Cook and simmer for about 10 minutes.
 Smash some chickpeas with the back of the ladle to make the gravy thicker.